-As the cold winter nights creep in, it can be tempting to throw your healthy diet out the window in favour of hearty grub and well….stodge basically.
+As the colder nights creep in, it can be tempting to throw your healthy diet out the window in favour of hearty grub and well….stodge basically.

-However, it is possible to make healthy and filling dishes such as my sustainably caught baked cod with roasted garlic, parsley, lemon and couscous.
-Delicious and nutritious people!
+However, it is possible to make healthy and filling dishes for your family such as my sustainably caught baked cod with roasted garlic, parsley, lemon and couscous my children love.

 Couscous is an excellent choice.
 It’s low in fat and converts to glucose more slowly than refined carbohydrates.
 Plus, it also swells in the stomach filling you up quickly and from smaller portions.

-Cod is an excellent source of heart-healthy fats and omega 3.
-I always buy sustainably sourced cod which is available from most good supermarkets or your local fishmongers.
+Cod is a also an excellent source of heart-healthy fats and omega 3.

 Sustainably Caught Baked Cod with Garlic, Coriander & Couscous